 Proactive job hunting takes time.
 A good deal of thought and planning is required and numerous avenues of employment must be explored.

 It can be hard work visiting organisations, ringing one employer after another and putting on a smile and speaking to many different people especially when there is no result straight away.
 Only do this for short periods at a time to keep your energy levels up.

 Having a support person or job hunting buddy can be really helpful.
 Ask a friend to contact you regularly to check how you are going and to be available for you to call them with regular updates on your progress.
 You are also welcome to have several one to one appointments with staff at the Career Centre to support you in your job hunting.

 Remember… The wider you spread your net, the greater the chance of success in your job hunting.
 It is certainly never too early to start.

-You can also make an individual appointment if you would like to discuss your job search situation more in depth.
+- Chat to us!
+Make an individual appointment to discuss your job search situation more in depth.

-Subscribe on our website to get email alerts of vacancies for Unitec students and graduates.
+Career Development Team website for vacancies for Unitec students and graduates.

-One of the most popular is Student Job Search an excellent source of part time and holiday work for current tertiary students.
+Student Job Search for part time and holiday work for current tertiary students